 Our lettings policy

-The aims and objectives of our allocation policy are:
+The aims and objectives of our allocation policies are:

-8. to review our allocation policy regularly and consulting with our tenants, housing applicants and other stakeholders if policy changes are being considered
+• to review our allocation policy regularly and to consult with our tenants, housing applicants and other stakeholders if policy changes are being considered

 Providers of social housing, such as councils and housing associations, are required to allocate their properties to the applicants in the greatest need for housing.
 This is set out in the Housing (Scotland) Act 2014.